-Our Software
+Our Software and Products

-Our software licenses typically provide for a perpetual right to use our software and are sold on a per terabyte capacity basis, per-copy, as site licenses or as a solution set.
-In recent years, the majority of our software revenue has been sold on a capacity basis and we expect this to remain true in the near future.
+Historically, the vast majority of our software licenses provided for a perpetual right to use our software and are sold on a per terabyte capacity basis, per-copy, as site licenses or as a solution set.
+In recent years, most of our software and products revenue has been sold on a capacity basis.
 Software licenses sold on a capacity basis provide the customer with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
-As a result, when we sell our platform through a capacity license, certain of the various functionalities discussed below are bundled into one capacity based price.
+As a result, when we sell our software via a capacity license, certain of the various functionalities discussed below are bundled into one capacity based price.
 Site licenses give the customer the additional right to deploy the software on a limited basis during a specified term.